What Is an Acceptable Call Centre Waiting Time?

 In this contact centre, over 50% of callers abandoned after 95 seconds of waiting.

-As evident from the two graphs above, your abandon rates may help to inform you when is best to set your target wait time.
+As shown in the graphs above, your abandon rates may help to inform you when is best to set your target wait time.

-In fact, some contact centres like to set an “abandon ceiling” at somewhere between 3% and 5%.
-Once decided on a percentage, you can deduct an appropriate queue time from that, specific to your customer base.
-You can do this by plotting your percentage of abandoned calls against time – like in the graphs above.
+Some contact centres set an “abandon ceiling” between 3% and 5%.
+Once you choose a percentage, you can calculate an appropriate queue time based on your customer base.
+This can be done by plotting the percentage of abandoned calls against time, as shown in the graphs.

-So, if you chose 5% as your “abandon ceiling” you can find the average time when 95% of customers are still waiting in the queue.
+For example, if you set a 5% abandonment ceiling, you can identify the average wait time at which 95% of customers are still waiting in the queue.

 Kevin McAteer, one of our readers, also believes that the key to finding an acceptable average wait time for your contact centre is in your abandon rate metrics.